 THE CEREMONY OBSERVED AT LAYING THE FOUNDATION STONES OF PUBLIC STRUCTURES.
-THE CEREMONY OBSERVED AT THE DEDICATION OF A MASON'S HALL, &C. &C.
+THE CEREMONY OBSERVED AT THE DEDICATION OF A MASONS' HALL, &C., &C.

-THIS ceremony is conducted by the Grand Master and his officers, assisted by the members of the Grand Lodge.
-No private member, or inferior officer of any private lodge, is admitted to join in this ceremony.
-Provincial Grand Masters are authorised to execute this trust in their several provinces, accompanied by their officers, and the Masters and Wardens of regular lodges under their jurisdiction.
+This ceremony is conducted by the Grand Master and his officers, assisted by the members of the Grand Lodge.
+No private member, or inferior officer of any private Lodge, is admitted to join in this ceremony.
+Provincial Grand Masters are authorised to execute this trust in their several provinces, accompanied by their officers, and the Masters and Wardens of regular Lodges under their jurisdiction.
 The chief magistrate, and other civil officers of the place, where the building is to be erected, generally attend on the occasion.
 The ceremony is thus conducted.

 At the time appointed, the Grand Lodge is convened at some convenient place, approved by the Grand Master.
-A band of martial music is provided and the brethren appear in the insignia of the order, elegantly dressed, with white gloves and aprons.
-The lodge is opened by the Grand Master, and the rules for regulating the procession to and from the place where the ceremony is to be performed, are read by the Grand Secretary.
-The necessary cautions are then given from the chair4 MASONIC MANUAL.

-and the lodge is adjourned: after which the procession sets out in the following order:---
+A band of martial music is provided and the Brethren appear in the insignia of the Order, elegantly dressed, with white gloves and aprons.
+The Lodge is opened by the Grand Master, and the rules for regulating the procession to and from the place where the ceremony is to be performed, are read by the Grand Secretary.
+The necessary cautions are then given from the chair, and the Lodge is adjourned: after which the procession sets out in the following order:-